-56 REUTERS/Minzayar Oo BANKS ALLIANCE Recognising the powerful contribution the financial sector can make to the anti-trafficking movement, in 2013 the Thomson Reuters Foundation and the New York County District Attorney created the Banks Alliance Against Trafficking - a series of regional multi-stakeholder working groups that support financial institutions to fight human trafficking, using their data.
+BANKS ALLIANCE Recognising the powerful contribution the financial sector can make to the anti-trafficking movement, in 2013 the Thomson Reuters Foundation and the New York County District Attorney created the Banks Alliance Against Trafficking - a series of regional multi-stakeholder working groups that support financial institutions to fight human trafficking, using their data.
 Since then, the Banks Alliance has grown to include the United States Banks Alliance, European Banks Alliance and Asia Pacific Banks Alliance.
 Each regional alliance has mapped the financial footprint of human trafficking in the formal banking system and produced toolkits that help financial institutions to refine their monitoring and investigation processes, and develop training programmes for staff.
 All three regional toolkits have been formally endorsed by the Wolfsberg Group, the association of leading global banks that develops frameworks and guidance for the management of financial crime risks.
 The association recognises the benefits of using the toolkits and has urged its members and other financial institutions to put the indicators into practice, noting the importance of collaboration, information-sharing and partnership to tackle this crime.
-1 The Thomson Reuters [Banks] Alliance groups now provide three Anti-Human Trafficking Toolkits, relevant across three substantial geographic regions, that are designed for specific use by banks and financial institutions in the fight against human trafficking.
+The Thomson Reuters [Banks] Alliance groups now provide three Anti-Human Trafficking Toolkits, relevant across three substantial geographic regions, that are designed for specific use by banks and financial institutions in the fight against human trafficking.
 We positively endorse this work and the benefits of utilising these toolkits and all participants are to be congratulated on pursuing this initiative and setting an example for others to follow.
-Strategic initiatives Launched in 2015, the Stop Slavery Award marked the first global recognition for businesses that had set a gold standard in efforts to eradicate forced labour from their supply chains.
-The initiative successfully ran for six years and was expanded in 2019 to acknowledge journalists, innovative solutions, impactful collaborations between sectors, public awareness campaigns, and grassroots organisations on the frontlines.

-During that time, the Stop Slavery Award helped to demonstrate the critical role businesses can play in addressing modern slavery, drive transparency in the corporate sector, raise awareness of the crime to global audiences, and inspire companies and organisations to take action.
-The Award also facilitated connections between key stakeholders, with the annual award ceremony convening representatives from all sectors, geographies and professional backgrounds for the exchange of expertise and best practice.
-We are proud to have worked with the Thomson Reuters Foundation since the inception of the Stop Slavery Award.
+THE WOLFSBERG GROUP Strategic initiatives Launched in 2015, the annual Stop Slavery Award recognises the wide range of actors dedicated to ending modern slavery, including: grassroots organisations on the frontlines, businesses of all sizes who are rooting out forced labour from their supply chains, journalists raising awareness of the scourge, innovators in this space and cross-sector collaborators.
+Through celebrating best practice from leaders in this space, the Award aims to inspire others to take action, as well as raise awareness around the pervasive exploitation of vulnerable workers.
+The Stop Slavery Award is initiating a culture where prevention of modern slavery becomes a core function of business activity and not seen merely as an audit or ancillary action that can be overlooked or ignored.
+KEVIN HYLAND OBE, FORMER UK INDEPENDENT ANTI-SLAVERY COMMISSIONER We are proud to have worked with the Thomson Reuters Foundation since the inception of the Stop Slavery Award.
 As a Firm, we are honoured to support the work that is being done across the world to highlight what is one of the most overlooked global issues of our generation, and to fight for those who need help.
-ALYSSA AUBERGER.
-CHIEF SUSTAINABILITY OFFICER, BAKER MCKENZIE
+ALYSSA AUBERGER, CHIEF SUSTAINABILITY OFFICER, BAKER MCKENZIE